 How to Store Your Freshly Cooked Beans

 Store the beans in their cooking liquid in the refrigerator.
 This will help them stay fresh longer.
 If the cooking liquid is very thick and starchy, pour some of it out and dilute it with some fresh water.
+If you aren’t going to use them within a few days, you can also freeze them in their cooking liquid and defrost them to quickly throw into soups or chilis.

 10 Ways to Use Your Pot of Beans